Azure/Azure-Sentinel/Solutions/Dynatrace/Playbooks/Add_DynatraceApplicationSecurityAttackSourceIpThreatIntelligence/readme.md

 ** Post Install Notes:**

-The Logic App creates and uses a Managed System Identity (MSI) to update the Microsoft Sentinel Incident.
+The Logic App uses a Managed System Identity (MSI) to read the Microsoft Sentinel Incident.

 Assign RBAC 'Microsoft Sentinel Reader' role to the Logic App at the Resource Group level of the Log Analytics Workspace.